ravivats/ravivats.github.io/_posts/2020-08-16-headstart-system-design-p01-design-pattern-intuitions.md

 Thanks for reading till the last bit!

-I am Ravi Vats, a Software Engineer at [Grab](https://www.linkedin.com/company/grabapp/life/4ca32942-1bfb-446c-aecb-94249a6d6702/), and Computer Science and Engineering Graduate from [Ramaiah Institute of Technology](http://www.msrit.edu/), Bangalore.
+I am Ravi Vats, a Software Engineer at [Grab](https://www.linkedin.com/company/grabapp/life/4ca32942-1bfb-446c-aecb-94249a6d6702/), and a Computer Science and Engineering Graduate from [Ramaiah Institute of Technology](http://www.msrit.edu/), Bangalore.

 My areas of interest are domains like Deep Learning, ML, Algorithms & Data Structures, Scalable & Concurrent Systems, Data Analysis & Visualization.